pakal/django-compat-patcher/CONTRIBUTE.rst

 ===============================================================
-Django-compat-patcher warmly welcomes new fixers, and bugfixes.
+Django-compat-patcher warmly welcomes new fixers, and bugfixes
 ===============================================================

 .. sectnum::